What is a Research Question?

 You can begin doing preliminary research once you have chosen a research topic.
 Two objectives should be accomplished during this first phase of research.
 First, you should undertake a preliminary review of related literature to discover issues that scholars and peers are currently discussing.
 With this method, you show that you are informed about the latest developments in the field.

-Secondly, you can identify knowledge gaps or limitations in your topic by conducting a preliminary literature review.
+Secondly, identify knowledge gaps or limitations in your topic by conducting a preliminary literature review.
 It is possible to later use these gaps to focus your research question after a certain amount of fine-tuning.

 3. Narrow your research to determine specific research questions

 You can focus on a more specific area of study once you have a good handle on the topic you want to explore.
 Focusing on recent literature or knowledge gaps is one good option.

 By identifying limitations in literature and overlooking areas of study, a research question can be constructed.
 The same is true for choosing research questions that extend or complement existing literature.